-When I started drafting a post explaining how I came to adopt solo travels, I never expected to have THAT MUCH to wrote… so I thought that I would break it in 2 parts, to make it an easier read!
+When I started drafting a post explaining why I travel solo, I never expected to have THAT MUCH to write… so I thought that I would break it into 2 parts, to make it an easier read!

 (In case you missed the 1st part of this post, you can FIND IT HERE.)

-So here are more reasons why I chose to travel by myself, following last week’s post on the subject…
+So here are more reasons why I chose to travel by myself, following this week’s first post on the subject…

 Live & Learn

-On top of being a great opportunity to spend some “me time”, I also like to occasionally challenge myself… Gastronomical dares (I ate tripes TWICE since I started backpacking!), hoping to manage in a language I barely speak or understand (that poor Mexican kid who couldn’t figure out why I wanted a blender, when I thought I was asking for a smoothie!) or physical challenges (in my case, mostly hiking).
+On top of being a great opportunity to spend some “me time”, I also like to occasionally challenge myself.
+Gastronomical dares (I ate tripes TWICE since I started backpacking!).
+Hoping to manage in a language I barely speak or understand (that poor Mexican kid who couldn’t figure out why I wanted a blender, when I thought I was asking for a smoothie!).
+Physical challenges (in my case, mostly hiking).

 Because I’m alone, I can only count on myself to interact with the locals, figure out the customs and avoid cultural faux pas.
-I also have to go towards other people when I need something or simply when I feel like socializing.
-Not that I don’t speak to anyone when I have a companion, but naturally, I tend to mostly turn to my travel buddy for questions or to share my thoughts and I don’t “need” to go towards other people as much.
+I also have to go towards other people when I need something or feel like socializing.
+Not that I don’t speak to anyone when I have a companion… But naturally, I tend to turn to my travel buddy for questions or to share my thoughts.
+I don’t feel the “need” to go towards other people as much.
 All the new anecdotes and acquaintances resulting from these experiences are as many great souvenirs that wouldn’t necessarily be if I had a travel companion.

-How many times have I caught on some French guys chatting and with whom I have bonded over our common language (and our different accents, which was a great source of teasing and laughter).
-French and Quebecers often pretend they can’t stand each other, but in the “backpackers circle”, I have rarely met French people that weren’t nice to me.
+How many times have I caught on some French guys chatting and with whom I have bonded over our common language?
+(Our different accents and expressions always end up being a great source of teasing and laughter!)
+French and Quebecers often pretend they can’t stand each other… But in the “backpackers’ circle”, I have rarely met French people that weren’t nice to me.
 (These 4 dudes below are quite hard to beat, shall I add.)

 The Dark Side of the Force…

 Just like traveling with other people, being alone has its drawbacks.
-It can be more expensive for accommodations (which explains why I am so fond of hostels and similar budgets hotels), for example.
-Being part of a group can also lower the cost of some day trips (the “single person” rate is often more expensive and some tour companies won’t guarantee an excursion unless they have a minimum number of participants to it, which can be tricky in low season).
+It can be very expensive for accommodations.
+(Which explains why I am so fond of hostels and similar budgets hotels.)
+Being part of a group can lower the cost of some day trips.
+(The “single person” rate is often more expensive.
+Some tour companies won’t guarantee an excursion unless they have a minimum number of participants, which can be tricky in low season).

-As a solo traveler, I am also responsible of my own security and health.
+As a solo traveler, I am also responsible for my own security and health.
 When I got sick in India, back in 2012, I was truly relieved that my friend was there to get me some food and meds.
 (I often wonder what would have happened without her!)
-It can be a bit tiring to be the sole person responsible of your safety, but as I mentioned in my other post, making the difference between fear and danger will give your mind some rest at least.
+It can be a bit tiring to be the sole person responsible for your safety.
+As I mentioned in my other post, knowing the difference between fear and danger will give your mind some rest.